 - ADSL2+ services delivered by BT's network and offered by BT Broadband and other ISPs

-- Local Loop Unbundled (LLU) services using ADSL2+, offered by a range of providers (such as Be) and ISPs
+- Local Loop Unbundled (LLU) services using ADSL2+, offered by a range of providers (such as Sky and TalkTalk) and smaller ISPs

 - basic ADSL services delivered via BT's ADSL network and offered by BT Broadband and a raft of ISPs.

 The availability of superfast broadband services is increasing rapidly, delivering download speeds up to 76 Mbps

 As described in our What is Fibre Broadband page, BT's Fibre to the Cabinet (FTTC) service delivers download speeds of up to 76 Mbps (with upload speeds up to 19 Mbps).

 The price for superfast broadband may be substantially lower than you may think.
-In its latest report on broadband, Ofcom found that the difference between the monthly rental fees for ISPs’ lowest-cost ‘superfast’ services and their lowest-cost ‘current generation’ services is often relatively modest.
+In its its report on broadband, Ofcom found that the difference between the monthly rental fees for ISPs’ lowest-cost ‘superfast’ services and their lowest-cost ‘current generation’ services is often relatively modest.
 Currently, there are many offers to tempt consumers to fibre broadband.
 Particularly if you are prepared to change ISP, you may find that you will pay less with a new ISP for fibre broadband than you do now for conventional broadband!

 ADSL2+ can provide significantly greater speeds than ADSL

 In the absence of superfast broadband services, you will generally be reliant upon ADSL technology (or the more modern ADSL2+ technology) for the delivery of your broadband service, with a large range of ISP options.

 ADSL2+ is an enhancement to the original ADSL technology that is widely in use.
 If superfast services are not available, we recommend that you seek out ADSL2+ services.
 As discussed in our Chart of ADSL and ADSL2+ speed versus distance page, ADSL2+ can deliver significantly higher download speeds than basic ADSL, particularly if you are located relatively close to your local telephone exchange.

 There may be a number of way in which you can get ADSL2+ services, which are now described.